luiswolf/next-movie/README.md

 This is the main screen of the app.
 This screen shows the upcoming movies returned by the TMDb API.
 The basic data shown are: movie title, release date, movie genres and the poster of the movie.
 As long as the user scrolls down the screen, new itens are shown.
-The app make requests for 20 itens while the API returns.
+The app makes requests for each 20 itens while the API returns.

 <img src="screenshots/movie-list-01.png" width="250"><img src="screenshots/movie-list-02.png" width="250">